 18. Get Your Proof of Income Ready

-The #1 tip I give first time buyers is this: Breathe.
+The #1 tip I give first-time buyers is this: Breath.

 Yes, this is stressful and yes, You don't know what you are doing.
 That is why we, the professionals are here for you.